 Apart from concerns about their children’s safety, many families also feel uneasy about the content of their children’s education.
 In Washington State, for example, schools are now teaching elementary school children that they can choose their gender.
 Sexual education curricula teach students to use methods of birth control many parents find morally objectionable.
 And some teachers, schools, and educational standards distort history and science to promote their pet political agendas.

 Many of the most vocal critics of DeVos and the educational philosophy she represents contend that the very existence of private schools with different educational philosophies threatens public schools and our social order.
 These critics oppose any system of school choice that allows parents to choose the school they want to educate their children.

 Contrary to the baseless claims of her critics, Betsy DeVos has never supported “dismantling” the public school system.
-Instead, she is simply working to ensure that those low- and middle-income families who find their local public school insufficient can have the same opportunities as wealthier families that are able pursue other means of education.
+Instead, she is simply working to ensure that those low- and middle-income families who find their local public schools inadequate can have the same opportunities as wealthier families.

 Providing more alternatives to public schools wouldn’t necessarily cause an exodus of children from public to private schools, nor would it require that public schools be “dismantled.”

 If, in fact, most public schools offer an education superior to that of comparable private schools, families will decide to leave their kids in the public school to which they’ve been assigned.
 On the other hand, families who worry about their son or daughter attending public school would be able to move him or her to a school that better meets their needs and reflects their values.

 No school or educational philosophy is perfect, and a one-size-fits-all system doesn’t really fit all families and students.
 That’s why choice is so necessary and important.